20 Dec 2018

 There are plenty of minds trying to fill that knowledge gap.
-Recently, studies have been authorised by such learned institutions as Stanford University, (as published in NEJM 378 981), The Nuffield Council on Bioethics, The UK Government Centre for Data Ethics, The Commons Science and Technology Select Committee, The House of Lords, Wellcome and the Royal Society, to name just a few.
+Recently, studies have been authorized by such learned institutions as Stanford University, (as published in NEJM 378 981), The Nuffield Council on Bioethics, The UK Government Centre for Data Ethics, The Commons Science and Technology Select Committee, The House of Lords, Wellcome and the Royal Society, to name just a few.

-The machine learning that produces reliable, successful, safe outputs in the health context is utterly data dependent.
+The machine learning that produces reliable, successful, safe outputs in the health context is utterly data-dependent.
 If enough high-quality data can be gathered, stored, and shared, then a cast-iron algorithm can be written for different diseases or situations.

-That requires access to the maximum amount of electronic medical records, with all the inbuilt problems of consent, patient confidentiality, data integrity, GDPR regulation and governance.
+That requires access to the maximum amount of electronic medical records, with all the inbuilt problems of consent, patient confidentiality, data integrity, GDPR regulation, and governance.

 These are all problems the NHS has been working to address for many years.

-Another layer of complexity is that the more we learn about personalised medicine and individual genomic mutations and differences within one broad area such as breast cancer, the more uncertainty there might arise about one generic therapeutic decision.
+Another layer of complexity is that the more we learn about personalized medicine and individual genomic mutations and differences within one broad area such as breast cancer, the more uncertainty there might arise about one generic therapeutic decision.
 To answer that uncertainty needs, yes, more data.

 A successful machine learning process will have an insatiable appetite for good data.